The form contains errors

 THE TRIP takes place in a specially created cinematic studio, with a wrap-around video wall onto which content is streamed throughout the class, immersing members in a virtual world as they cycle.

-Millions of dollars have been invested in developing the content, which – when projected onto the floor-to-ceiling screens of up to 270-degrees – draw you in and make you feel like you’re actually inside the animated world.
+Millions of dollars have been invested in developing the content, which – when projected onto the floor-to-ceiling, 270-degree screen – draw you in and make you feel like you’re actually inside the animated world.
 “It’s like being inside a computer game – a complete virtual reality that changes with each song,” says Les Mills CEO Phillip Mills.

 It’s within this immersive audiovisual experience that a carefully calibrated, instructor-led cycle programme takes place, structured to deliver all the results you’d expect from a Les Mills workout.